 There also exists noticeable signs that can indicate to you whether or not your light switch has gone bad.
 One of the most obvious signs of this is when your light switch decides to work some days, and not on others.
 The light switch in question here may also take some time to actually turn on after being flipped.

 It all comes down to the connections inside of the light switch itself.
 Sometimes the connection of the wires may not be tied together, which results in a faulty switch.
 You could fix the wiring here yourself, if you are careful and know how to conduct the motion.
-Otherwise, it would be best to leave it to a professional electrician.
+Otherwise, it would be best to leave it to professional electricians.

 3. Light switch sparking